seanox/pdf-service/manual/Introduction.md

 Why as a template implementation?
 The implementation makes the template usage traceable for the compiler and protects against errors.
-Another point is the Generator/Render API, whose implementation is defined by
-the templates.
-The service only uses the API and does not have its own generator/render.
+Another point is the Template and Generator API, whose implementation is defined by the templates.
+The service only uses the API and has no own template and generator.

 ```java
 import com.fasterxml.jackson.databind.ObjectMapper;